auroris/City-of-Heroes-Account-Portal/README.md

 * Configuration is stored in \App\Config.
 Rename config.env.example to config.env and put in your database credentials, your command to start dbquery, and your portal's name and crypto keys.
 Just put some random typing as your key and iv values.

+* I recommend you set up HTTPS on your Apache server.
+I use Win-Acme (https://github.com/PKISharp/win-acme), an Acme client for Let's Encrypt.
+The instructions for Apache are https://github.com/PKISharp/win-acme/wiki/Apache-2.4-basic-usage.

 # Customization

 Website content can be found in the `\templates` directory.
 You will need to customize